 (b) use oppressive or tyrannical conduct towards an inferior in rank;

-(c) use obscene, abusive or insulting language towards any other member or cadet;
+(c) use obscene, abusive or insulting language towards any other member;

-(d) wilfully or negligently make any false complaint or statement against a member or a cadet;
+(d) wilfully or negligently make any false complaint or statement against a member;

-(e) assault a member or a cadet;
+(e) assault a member;

-(f) withhold any complaint or report against a member or a cadet;
+(f) withhold any complaint or report against a member;

-(g) cause or attempt to cause disaffection amongst members or cadets.
+(g) cause or attempt to cause disaffection amongst members.

+[Regulation 602 amended in Gazette 20 May 2014 p.
+1611 and 1612.]

 603. Lawful order not to be disobeyed

-A member or cadet shall not disobey a lawful order and shall not, without good and sufficient cause, fail to carry out a lawful order.
+A member shall not disobey a lawful order and shall not, without good and sufficient cause, fail to carry out a lawful order.

+[Regulation 603 amended in Gazette 20 May 2014 p.
+1611.]

-604. Officer in charge not to remain absent unless arrangements made for his absence
+604. Officer in charge not to remain absent unless arrangements made for his or her absence

-An officer in charge shall not remain absent from his region, division, sub-division, section, branch, sub-branch, police station or office as the case may be, unless definite and adequate arrangements have been made for carrying out the functions, duties and responsibilities attaching to his office during his absence.
+An officer in charge shall not remain absent from his or her region, division, sub-division, section, branch, sub-branch, police station or office as the case may be, unless definite and adequate arrangements have been made for carrying out the functions, duties and responsibilities attaching to his or her office during his or her absence.

+[Regulation 604 amended in Gazette 20 May 2014 p.
+1615-16.]

 605. Performance generally

-(1) A member or cadet shall —
+(1) A member shall —

-(a) except for good or sufficient cause, promptly and diligently attend to and carry out anything which is his duty as a member or cadet;
+(a) except for good or sufficient cause, promptly and diligently attend to and carry out anything which is his or her duty as a member;

 (b) perform and carry out any duty in a proper manner;

-(c) work his beat in accordance with orders;
+(c) work his or her beat in accordance with orders;

-(d) when knowing where any offender is to be found, report the same and shall make due exertion for making him amenable to justice;
+(d) when knowing where any offender is to be found, report the same and shall make due exertion for making the offender amenable to justice;

-(e) report anything which he knows concerning a criminal charge and disclose any evidence which he or, to his knowledge, any other person can give for or against any accused in criminal proceedings;
+(e) report anything which the member knows concerning a criminal charge and disclose any evidence which the member or, to his or her knowledge, any other person can give for or against any accused in criminal proceedings;

-(f) if, other than in the course of duty, he is present at or involved in an incident occurring within the State that the police attend or investigate —
+(f) if, other than in the course of duty, the member is present at or involved in an incident occurring within the State that the police attend or investigate —

-(i) as soon as practicable, declare his presence or involvement, his status as a member or cadet, and his knowledge of the incident to the attending or investigating police; and
+(i) as soon as practicable, declare his or her presence or involvement, status as a member and knowledge of the incident to the attending or investigating police; and

-(ii) as soon as practicable, report his presence or involvement, and knowledge of the incident, to his own supervisor;
+(ii) as soon as practicable, report his or her presence or involvement and knowledge of the incident to his or her own supervisor;

-(g) if, other than in the course of duty, he is present at or involved in an incident occurring outside the State that police of the relevant jurisdiction attend or investigate, as soon as practicable report his presence or involvement, and knowledge of the incident, to his supervisor;
+(g) if, other than in the course of duty, the member is present at or involved in an incident occurring outside the State that police of the relevant jurisdiction attend or investigate, as soon as practicable report his or her presence or involvement, and knowledge of the incident, to his or her supervisor;

-(h) if he is charged with an offence under the law of the State or of any other jurisdiction, as soon as practicable report the charge to his supervisor;
+(h) if the member is charged with an offence under the law of the State or of any other jurisdiction, as soon as practicable report the charge to his or her supervisor;

-(i) if he —
+(i) if the member —

-(i) is given a cannabis infringement notice under the Cannabis Control Act 2003 Part 2; or
+(i) is given a cannabis intervention requirement under the Misuse of Drugs Act 1981 Part IIIA; or

 (ii) is given an infringement notice under the Liquor Control Act 1988 section 167; or